Suicide Kings: Production

-Filming

 Suicide Kings was shot in Los Angeles.

-Alternate endings

 The film also features two alternate endings.
 In one of them, Charlie allows Max and Elise to live, but reclaims the $1 million, giving them a small amount of the money back.
 In the other ending, Charlie allows them to live, but takes his money, after which Lono shoots holes in the boat, causing it to slowly sink.
 However, test audiences didn't like these endings as much, feeling that Max and Elise needed to pay for the betrayal of their friends and grief they had caused.

 Reception

-Rotten Tomatoes, a review aggregator, reports that 33% of 30 surveyed critics gave the film a positive review; the average rating is 5.3/10.
+Rotten Tomatoes, a review aggregator, reports that 34% of 32 surveyed critics gave the film a positive review; the average rating is 5.4/10.

 Joe Leydon of Variety wrote, "With a nod toward Quentin Tarantino and an appreciative wink at Lyle Kessler's Orphans, Suicide Kings is a smart and snappy drama tinged with dark humor and brimming with self-confidence."
 James Berardinelli of ReelViews wrote "while the narrative is a little too erratic to ascend to the Pulp Fiction level, the tone and style are on target.
 For those who aren't offended by extreme profanity and violence, Suicide Kings offers a kinetic and surprisingly funny two hours."
 David Luty of Film Journal International called it "a convoluted, senseless mess" that borrows too much from Tarantino.
 Stephen Holden of The New York Times wrote that the film will entertain those unconcerned about plot holes or credibility.
 Kevin Thomas of the Los Angeles Times called it "a smart B-picture with lots of A-pluses".
-Owen Gleiberman of Entertainment Weekly rated it C− and called it "another imitation of early Quentin Tarantino", as did Siskel & Ebert on their show.
+Owen Gleiberman of Entertainment Weekly rated it C− and called it "another imitation of early Quentin Tarantino", as did Gene Siskel and Roger Ebert on their show.